DenuLab/LFQMagic/README.md

 All packages and dependencies used are listed at the top of the R Markdown script which we have coined LFQMagic

+### Instructions

+Detailed instuctions can be found commented throughout the script

 ## Built With

 * [RStudio](https://rstudio.com/)